Mon – Fri—8:00 a.m. – 1:30 p.m.

-A Bachelor’s or Master’s Degree in Elementary Education, Middle School, Secondary Education, or a related field is required.
-Teacher’s certification in Missouri or a reciprocal state is required.
-This position offers a commensurate salary (based on education and experience) and the following benefits: school holidays, personal/sick days, and SCCS tuition reduction for teachers’ children.
+A Bachelor’s or Master’s Degree in Elementary Education, Early Childhood, or a related field is required.
+Teacher’s certification in Missouri or a reciprocal state is recommended.
+Experience teaching in an independent or public school may be considered in lieu of certification.
+These positions offer a commensurate salary (based on education and experience) and the following benefits: school holidays, personal/sick days, and tuition reduction for teachers’ children.
 SCCS offers small class sizes and a supportive faculty environment.

 South City Community School admits students of any race, gender, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship programs, and athletic and other school administered programs.